Yevgeny Yuryev: Military career

 In 2001 he became commander of the 5th Air and Air Defence Forces Army.
 During his time in command the 5th Army's area of responsibility included twenty-two subjects of the Russian Federation: five republics, four autonomous okrugs, and thirteen oblasts.
 During time in command the Kant air base in Kyrgyzstan was established as an overseas base of the 5th Army, as part of the aviation component of the Collective Security Treaty Organization.
-The 5th Air and Air Defence Forces Army also had responsibility for the launch and recovery of manned and unmanned space objects, with Yuryev and his personnel achieving good results in this work.
+The 5th Air and Air Defence Forces Army also had responsibility for the launch and recovery of crewed and uncrewed space objects, with Yuryev and his personnel achieving good results in this work.
 Between 2003 and 2005 the 5th Air and Air Defence Forces Army was recognized as the best in Russia's Air Forces for combat readiness, combat training, the state of military discipline and the rule of law.
 For this the Army and its personnel received the thanks of the President of Russia.
 Yuryev served as the Army's commander until retiring in April 2006 with the rank of lieutenant general.